 It is illegal to smoke under the age of 18.
 Smoking in public places is also against the law.
-Any pupil found smoking on school premises, off school site whilst in uniform, or caught in possession of tobacco will receive an isolation and a letter home.
+Any pupil found smoking on school premises, off school site whilst in uniform, or caught in possession of tobacco or smoking related equipment will receive an isolation and a letter home.
 A repeat offence will result in an exclusion.